Connect with us

 Reports on the fast-moving consumer goods (FMCG) industry reveal how it has climbed considerably, particularly in heavily-affected countries.
 In the US, consumer packaged goods sales rose to 4.8%, 5.9% in Greece, 5.4% in Spain, etc.

-Indeed, nearly 60% of cold chain industry professionals believe that when it’s all said and done, the pandemic will have increased their companies’ growth rates.
+Indeed, nearly 60% of cold chain industry professionals believe the pandemic will increase their companies’ growth rates when it’s all said and done.

 The Role of Temperature Monitoring Technology

-Below are some of the crucial roles temperature monitoring technology plays in cold chain management.
+Below are some crucial roles temperature monitoring technology plays in cold chain management.

-1. It ensures your goods remain in their best conditions.
+1. It ensures your goods remain in their best condition.

 Temperature monitoring technologies help business owners retain the condition of temperature-sensitive goods while being transported.
-These solutions tell you whether the environment these products are in is still cold enough to preserve them.
+These solutions tell you whether these products’ environment is still cold enough to preserve them.

 After all, temperatures can change drastically in different spots and times during transit.
 Temperature monitoring devices help oversee thermal readings when the weather gets hot upon leaving the garage or starts raining in the following hours.

-They are also useful for when your truckers take their lunch breaks, as they can adjust and maintain temperatures accordingly and check if the thermal controlling system is functioning properly or not.
+They are also helpful when your truckers take their lunch breaks, as they can adjust and maintain temperatures accordingly and check if the thermal controlling system is functioning correctly.

 Dry Ice

-Companies often employ dry ice temperature monitoring systems to ensure the maintenance of frozen temperatures.
+Companies often employ dry ice temperature monitoring systems to maintain frozen temperatures.

 Temperature monitoring systems increase product quality assurance and minimize temperature-related cargo rejections, expensive spoilage allegations, and redelivery costs for your business.
 They can even help identify when shipments have been tampered with if your system supports “lockdown mode” features.